Adamocho/dotfiles/README.md

 ## Removing the repo

-Just delete the `.dotfiles` folder from the gui or using the terminal
+Just delete the `.dotfiles` folder from the GUI or using the terminal

 > NOTE:
-> Be careful with the `rm` command, as it can make a lot of trouble
+> Be careful with the `rm` command, as it can cause some serious damage

 ```sh
 rm -rf ~/.dotfiles